Better than the sacrifice of material things is knowledge-sacrifice. All action without exception is fully contained in knowledge (4:33).

 He does tell Arjuna that the seeker must approach the teacher with humble salutation (pranipatena) and must actively question (pariprashnena) him.
 Moreover, the seeker must render service (sevaya).
 This is because at the time of Krishna teachers lived in forest ashrams and seekers were expected to live with them for some time to learn the practice of spiritual life as well as its philosophy.
-It would only be reasonable to give practical assistance in the daily work and maintenance of the ashram.
+Therefore they helped in any kind of work that needed doing.

 Krishna was quite familiar with a type of seeker found even today.
 Approaching the teacher as a virtual equal, they set themselves down in front of him and unload a barrage of metaphysical questions intended to determine whether or not the teacher is worthy of their attention.
 If they decide the teacher is worthy, they proceed to monopolize his time and attention, disregarding anyone else, expecting to be waited on and supplied with whatever they might want, assuming that everyone in the ashram is a servant whose existence is justified by serving them and the guru.

 Krishna points out that the seeker is expected to help out in the ashram and be of benefit to his fellow seekers.
 Be assured that this has nothing to do with the “karma yoga” projects of ambitious gurus entailing grinding labor and “voluntary” deprivation.
-The only “service” an authentic spiritual teacher really needs is careful attention and the putting into practice of the teachings he imparts.
+The service an authentic spiritual teacher desires is careful attention and the putting into practice of the teachings he imparts.
 Unlike the ancient Pharaohs, such a teacher has no desire to turn his students into slaves dragging over hot sands the stones with which he will build a monument to himself.
-Remember: Krishna has in mind the quiet and simple forest ashrams where the teacher and students lived in utmost simplicity.
+Remember: Krishna has in mind the quiet forest ashrams where the teacher and students lived in utmost simplicity.
 The service expected was equally humble and simple.
-It is a crime to interpret this verse in any other context.

 Also, since the days when Vyasa wrote the Gita on palm leaves with a wooden stylus dipped in ink made of berries, a wonderful thing has appeared in the world: the printing press.
 Millions throughout the world can now learn the wisdom of great master-teachers of all ages and traditions.
-It is still good to find a worthy teacher who will share his accumulated knowledge with us and give us personal advice, but it is not at all necessary.
+It is still good to find a worthy teacher who will share his accumulated knowledge with us and give us personal advice, but it is not absolutely necessary.
 “Spirituality cannot be gotten out of books!” some may hasten to say.
 True.
 But neither can you get spirituality from any external source, including the greatest of yogis.
-Spirituality arises from within as a result of spiritual maturation and the personal application of spiritual teachings–teachings that can be gotten from a book.
-Even when reading the writings of a great master, we must be respectful and alert, seeking to comprehend the slightest and most subtle of his teachings–and intend to apply them.
+Spirituality arises from within as a result of spiritual maturation and the personal application of spiritual teachings–teachings that can be gotten from a book as well as a person.
+Even when reading the writings of a great master we must be respectful and alert, seeking to comprehend the slightest and most subtle of his teachings–and intend to apply them.

-“Knowing that, you shall not again fall into delusion.
-And by that knowledge you shall see all beings in your Self, and also in Me” (4:35).
+Know this, and you shall not again fall into delusion.
+By this you shall come to see all creation in your Self and then in me (4:35).

-The fundamental trait of enlightenment is stated by Krishna: “By that knowledge you shall see all beings in your Self, and also in Me.”
+The fundamental trait of enlightenment is stated by Krishna: “By this you shall come to see all creation in your Self and then in me.”
 Infinity will become the constant interior state.
 Nothing as petty as psychic powers or fascinating personality traits constitute the profile of the enlightened.
-Nothing less than infinite consciousness is the trait of the illumined being.
+Infinite consciousness is the trait of the illumined being.
 If you had met the great Swami Sivananda you would know what I mean.
 His infinity and his humility were equally evident.

 That is the Full, this is the Full.